Make wood stain? Is it just spilling coffee or tea on a wood table?

 8. & 9.
 50% white vinegar and steel wool stain with 50% water: both types of wood has the diluted stains on the right, and natural wood in the middle.
 The rich brown stain became a gray color stain after being diluted with equal amount of water.

 So far we have stains in all shades of browns and grays.
 What about colors?

-Recipe 7 – you can make wood stain any color using diluted acrylic paints! (or any water based ink or paint)
+Make wood stain in any color using diluted acrylic paints! (or other water based ink or paint)

 If you love colors, and you also love the grain of the wood, this method gives you the best of both worlds!

 When I made the rope shelf , I had the same question like every time: “To paint, or not to paint?”

 Recipe 7: Dilute the acrylic paint with a ratio of 1 part paint and 1 part water, and apply the “stain” onto the wood with a brush or a rag.
 The wood will be stained with the paint color, but still has the wood grain showing through!